DetectiveLiAssociates/judge-of-hell-42-minishell-tester/README.md

 - When a new page opens up, click the 3-Dot Button on the Top-Right side of the screen

 - Choose Download

+## Technical

+- Judge of Hell will provide Rapid Parameter Testing Automation as a helping tool for anyone doing and or (especially) debugging minishell project; since any new code-modification would likely need another rapid code-balancing testings to check if everything remains working right from the square one, something which would be severely time-consuming if done manually; and could possibly leave unprecedented vulnerabilities if some testing parameters get forgotten during the redo.

+- Judge of Hell will stress-test your minishell (without mercy) at the seven(7)-Mandatory prerequisite level with 200+ selected parameters, ranging from the simplest single service requests, to the intermediate level - reflecting exhaustive takes inspired by the infamous Dasha's minishell .pdf compilation, and up-to the most recent Extreme Mandatory-level testing parameters created by several generative .
+Hence, '3-Fire-Icons' does means Super-Spicy - a.k.a - Extreme level.

+- Your Minishell Exit Signal will also be tested against the Standard BASH Exit Signal; thus your exit signal must meet the same Standard BASH value.

+- Per Seniors' Guidance, BASH STDIN output would not be tested - thus your detour away from any STDIN mode by directing it into Error-Handling mode is appreciated as well.

+- Judge of Hell only test input parameters; and doesn't test your minishell History, CTRL-C, CTRL-D, and CTRL-\ hardware-based input prerequisites - which must be tested manually on your own.

+- Judge of Hell does not test Bonus Level parts; and does not test beyond the scope of the instructed seven(7)-Mandatory Built-ins prerequisites: echo with -n flag, cd, pwd, env, export, unset, exit.
+Per one Senior's advice, as well as per instruction stated inside the minishell manual .pdf - always do remember that: minishell is just a Mini-Shell, and NOT a Full-Blown Shell.

+- At the end of the testing, Judge of Hell would appreciate your minishell performance in a short summary, based on how many successes and fails your minishell did; plus - the projected average percentage(%) score.

+- Judge of Hell was packed with 'special' sense of dark humor as part of a relaxing work session.
+Feel free to laugh along.

 Cheers!